exanode/nse-market-pipeline/walkthrough.md

-﻿# NSE Market Data Pipeline - Interview Guide
+﻿# NSE Market Data Pipeline
 > **Diagram:** see `architecture.svg` in this folder (opens in any browser).

 ---